-Our people Strategy PwC is focused on being the world's leading developer of talent.
-We hire candidates who have diverse backgrounds and appropriate skills; have a questioning mindset and intellectual curiosity; and demonstrate courage and integrity.
-Core to PwC's national strategy is our people, together with our clients and the wider society.
+Our goal is to hire candidates who have diverse backgrounds and appropriate skills; have a questioning mindset and intellectual curiosity; and demonstrate courage and integrity.

+Core to PwCs national strategy is our people, together with our clients and the wider society.
 Our employees are key to our success.
 We are committed to upholding our values, our partners and leaders continue to be great role models, we continuously seek to improve our role as an employer, we are creating Norway's best arena for professional development and we work actively to increase diversity among our staff and partners.